TolikPylypchuk/SharpHook/docs/index.md

 # Introduction

-SharpHook provides a cross-platform global keyboard and mouse hook, event simulation, and text entry for .NET.
+SharpHook provides a cross-platform global keyboard and mouse hook, event simulation, and text entry simulation for .NET.
 It is a wrapper of [libuiohook](https://github.com/TolikPylypchuk/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

 ## Installation